michael2012z/BitBible/markdown/Etheridge/files/John.md

 23. BUT the soldiers, when they had crucified Jeshu, took his vestments and made four parts, a part unto each one of the soldiers: but his tunic was without seam, from the top woven all of it.

-24. And they said one to another, Let us not rend it, but play for it by playing,Naphes eleh mephas. (to decide) whose it shall be: and fulfilled was the scripture which had said,
+24. And they said one to another, Let us not rend it, but play for it by playing,

 25. They divided my garments among them, And upon my raiment did they cast the lot.
 These things did the soldiers.
 But there stood by the cross of Jeshu his mother, and the sister of his mother, and Mariam, she who was (the wife) of Cleopha, and Mariam Magdalitha.

-26. Jeshu seeth his mother, and that disciple whom he loved, standing; and he said to his mother, Woman, behold thy son!Athto, ho barek.
+26. Jeshu seeth his mother, and that disciple whom he loved, standing; and he said to his mother, Woman, behold thy son!

-27. and he said to that disciple, Behold thy mother!Ho emok.
-And from that hour that disciple received her to be with him.
+27. and he said to that disciple, Behold thy mother!

-28. After these Jeshu knew that every thing would be accomplished, and, that the scripture might be fulfilled, said, I thirst.Tshe-no.
+28. After these Jeshu knew that every thing would be accomplished, and, that the scripture might be fulfilled, said, I thirst.

 29. And a vessel was set (there) filled with vinegar: then they filled a sponge from the vinegar, and put it upon hyssop, and offered it to his mouth.

-30. And when Jeshu had taken the vinegar, he said, Behold, it is finished!Ho Mashálam.
-And he bowed his head, and delivered up his spirit.
+30. And when Jeshu had taken the vinegar, he said, Behold, it is finished!

 31. THE Jihudoyee, because it was the preparation, said, Let not these bodies remain-all-night upon the cross, because the shabath has lighted: for a great day was the day of that shabath.
 And they besought of Pilatos that they should break the legs of those (who had been) crucified, and take them down.